Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Simulation study

 \subsection{Higher-order correct confidence intervals}

 In this paper, we have studied the properties of bootstrap methods for standardized count functionals of networks.
-While our Edgeworth expansions establish that the standardized bootstrap is higher-order correct in the Kolmogorov norm, it is well known (see \citet{hall-theoretical-comparison-bootstrap-ci}) that corresponding confidence intervals do not offer refined accuracy over those formed from a Normal approximation.
-In contrast, studentized bootstraps produce higher-order correct confidence intervals.
-While our theoretical results can be extended to studentized count functionals (see Remark \ref{remark:standardvsstudent}), it is also well-known that for statistics such as correlation coefficients, studentization may not be suitable because the variance estimate can be unstable ~\citep{hall-bootstrap-edgeworth}.
-Alternatively, bias-corrected standardized CIs have also been extensively investigated in other settings; see for example, \citet{efron-jackknife-resampling}, \citet{efron-better-ci}, and \citet{hall-theoretical-comparison-bootstrap-ci}.
+While our Edgeworth expansions establish that the standardized bootstrap is higher-order correct in the Kolmogorov norm, in general that does not imply higher-order correct confidence intervals (see Chapter~3 page~93 of \citet{hall-theoretical-comparison-bootstrap-ci}).
+There are two approaches in the literature to deal with this issue, one is studentization and the other is using the bias-corrected standardized intervals.
+While our theoretical results can be extended to studentized count functionals (see Remark \ref{remark:standardvsstudent}), it is well-known that for statistics such as correlation coefficients, studentization may not be suitable because the variance estimate can be unstable ~\citep{hall-bootstrap-edgeworth}.
+Bias-corrected standardized CIs have been extensively investigated in other settings; see for example, \citet{efron-jackknife-resampling}, \citet{efron-better-ci}, and \citet{hall-theoretical-comparison-bootstrap-ci}.
 In this section, we show how to correct standardized intervals to attain higher-order accuracy for coverage. \bk